StarStruck season 4: Hopefuls

 Then the number was narrowed down to Top 80 dreamers, Last Sunday night December 10, 2006.
 The TOP 80 hopefuls became TOP 40, TOP 20 females and TOP 20 males.
 These Top 40 hopefuls are now closer in their quest to become the final twenty finalists.
 In this season, hopefuls has a One on One session interview in the council was formed with Louie Ignacio, Lorna Tolentino and Douglas Quijano.

-These Top 40 dreamers will undergo their first artista test this week and ten hopefuls of them will be eliminated next Sunday, December 17, 2006.
-After which, second artista test and ten hopefuls more will be eliminated next Sunday, December 24, 2006, the following week, until only final twenty finalists will be left.
-As an exciting twist to the show, for this season, instead of having just the traditional final fourteen finalists, there will be the final twenty finalists who will compete in various challenges.
-The hopefuls who will standout and survive these challenges will be part of the final fourteen finalists.
+These Top 40 contestants will take their first talent test this week, and ten will be eliminated on Sunday, December 17, 2006.
+Ten additional contestants will be eliminated the following week on Sunday, December 24, 2006, leaving 20 finalists.
+For this season, 20 finalists will compete in various challenges, from which 14 finalists will advance.

 When the Final 20 was chosen, they are assigned to different challenges every week that will hone their acting, singing, and dancing abilities.
 Every Sunday, two is meant to leave the competition until there were just eight others who are left.
 From danger eight, there will be two of them who will be eliminated and after the elimination the two; the final six will be revealed.

 The Final 6 will be battling with each other on the Final Judgment.
 People will choose who they want to win the competition by online voting and text voting.
 50% of the result will come from the online and text votes and the remaining 50% is from the council.